mailgun/mailgun.js/README.md

 text              | Text version of the message. message           | MIME string of the message.
 Make sure to use multipart/form-data to send this as a file upload. attachment        | File attachment.
 You can post multiple attachment values.
 Important: You must use multipart/form-data encoding when sending attachments.
-Also you can use `{data: file, filename: filename}` to define custom filename. o:tag             | Tag string.
+Also you can use `{data: file, filename: filename}` to define custom filename. recipient-variables | It is important when using Batch Sending to also use Recipient Variables.
+This tells Mailgun to send each recipient an individual email with only their email in the to field.
+If they are not used, all recipients’ email addresses will show up in the to field for each recipient. o:tag             | Tag string.
 See Tagging for more information. o:campaign        | Id of the campaign the message belongs to.
 See um-campaign-analytics for details. o:deliverytime    | Desired time of delivery.
 See Date Format.
 Note: Messages can be scheduled for a maximum of 3 days in the future.